 — Zen-Master Seung Sahn

-‘Keeping a ‘don’t know’ mind means switching off all thinking.
-Switching off all discursive thoughts leads us to the source of our true nature and brings us into the present moment.
-What are you doing right now?
-Paying attention to this moment is what Zen practice is all about. … Any kind of formal practice is a simple situation in which it is easier to switch off thinking.
-When we do formal practice, it will begin to affect our everyday life.
-Every moment in our lives can be understood as a kong-an.
-When we are able to penetrate the simple situations of Kong-ans without being confused by our discursive mind, our intuition begins to grow.’
+Any kind of formal practice is a simple situation in which it is easier to switch off thinking.
+If we do formal practice, it will gradually influence our lives.
+Every moment in our life can be understood as a Kong-An.
+When we are able to penetrate the simple situations of Kong-Ans without being confused by our discursive mind, our intuition begins to grow.”

 — Zen-Master Wu Bong

-The temple rules of Zen Master Seung Sahn in the back of the sutra book:
+The temple rules of Zen Master Seung Sahn (from page 53 of the sutra booklet):